TheOdinProject/curriculum/javascript/computer_science/project_graph.md

 1. Analysing and managing dependencies when bundling code.
 1. Ranking pages based on connections to similar pages by search engines.

 There are a handful of types of graphs used to solve this wide variety of problems.
-Graphs can be either *directed* or *undirected*, and can be either *weighted* or *unweighted*.
-A quick explanation of these terms:
+For a more thorough introduction on what graphs are, read [Khan Academy's "Describing Graphs"](https://www.khanacademy.org/computing/computer-science/algorithms/graph-representation/a/describing-graphs) lesson.
+The following types of graphs will be of particular importance for this project:

+- **Simple vs. Non-simple**: A simple graph is one that has no self-loops (an edge connecting a vertex to itself) and no multi-edges (multiple edges connecting the same pair of vertices).
+A non-simple graph is permitted to have these properties.
-- Directed: Connections go only one way (if A connects to B, B doesn't necessarily connect to A).
-Dependencies in our code are directed, since module A importing B means that module B cannot import module A without introducing circular dependencies.
-- Undirected: Connections go both ways (if A connects to B, B connects to A).
-A computer network is likely to be undirected, since connections between any two computers are mutual.
+- **Directed vs. Undirected** : In a directed graph, edges have a direction that can go only one way (if A connects to B, B doesn't necessarily connect to A).
+In an undirected graph, connections go both ways (if A connects to B, B connects to A).
-- Weighted: Connections have some numeric weight that specifies something about them.
-A road map is likely to be weighted, where the weights are the distances between the cities.
-This allows you to calculate the distance of your journey by adding the weights of the roads along the way.
-- Unweighted: All connections are equal - no one connection is more important than any other.
-A social network is likely to be unweighted, since connections signify only that a friendship exists.

-In this project, we will be using the simplest type of graph, an undirected, unweighted graph.
+- **Weighted vs. Unweighted**: In a weighted graph, edges have a numeric weight that specifies something about them.
+In an unweighted graph, edges do not encode this information — no one connection is more important than any other.

+The computer network graph at the beginning of this project is an example of a simple, undirected, unweighted graph.
+This is the type of graph we will be building in this project.

 ### Representing a Graph